rikkimax/twp-d/manuscript/back/glossary.md

    An oldish method for communicating with large number of other people in simplistically.
 Originating from BBS's.
 * BBS: Bulletin Board System

    Originating back in the late 80's when dial up internet was still not wide spread
+* IITP: Institute of IT Professionals NZ